PowerDNS/pdns/pdns/dnsdistdist/docs/guides/tls-sessions-management.rst

 In order to rotate the keys at runtime, it is possible to instruct dnsdist to reload the content of the certificates, keys, and STEKs from the same file used at configuration time, for all DoH and DoH binds, by issuing the :func:`reloadAllCertificates` command.
 It can also be done one bind at a time using the :func:`getDOHFrontend` (DoH) and :func:`getTLSContext` (DoT) functions to retrieve the bind object, and calling its ``loadTicketsKeys`` method (:meth:`DOHFrontend.loadTicketsKeys`, :meth:`TLSContext.loadTicketsKeys`).

-Since server-side sessions cannot be shared between several instances, and pretty much all clients support tickets anyway, we do recommend disabling the sessions by passing ``numberOfStoredSessions=0`` to the :func:`addDOHLocal` (for DNS over HTTPS) and :func:`addTLSLocal` (for DNS over TLS) functions.

 Content of the STEK file
 ------------------------